badgirlbongi/bongihub/workflow.md

 + used same jscripts as the one in the first card (testing on easterncape.html third card)
 + added scroll down by changing the height and overflow
-+ the changes messed up the whole page
+- the changes messed up the whole page
++ removed all the changes to find a new way to resolve the issue